-P.S., Don’t get upset if another illustrator covers up your work with theirs, commend them for their determination instead.
+P.S., Don’t get upset if another illustrator covers up your work with theirs, it’s part of the game.
 Treat the wall as a living, breathing thing and check on your flyers from time to time and add more copies if necessary.

 The illustration competition is organised by The Bologna Fair and is open to every illustrator: published and unpublished.
 The deadline for submitting your work is usually in October, so make sure to put it on your calendar.
 Submitting your work to the competition also gives you a free entry ticket to the fair, cha-ching!
 If you are shortlisted, your work will be exhibited in a beautifully presented illustration gallery right at the entrance of the fair.
 And if you win, then you will participate in the award ceremony, adding to your professional credo.
-Did I see William Grill there, in this year’s winners?
+Which will put you in the spotlight for future commissions from big publishers.

 If you want your book published, have a year or two to spare and a lot of cash, then go and treat yourself to an MA.
 Doing a masters is a luxury in the current climate but it will give results.
 That particular course attracts top publishers to its degree show and a good percentage of graduates get snatched up by top publishers and agents.
 Yes, it’s not a fast route but as a bonus you will improve your storytelling skills and have a fun time studying in Cambridge.